top of page

 Dates: 6-10 weeks during the summer

-As a NextVet intern, you'll observe and shadow veterinarians and veterinary technicians, participate in group sessions exploring different aspects of the veterinary industry, and receive guidance from experienced professionals.
+If you are interested in exploring a career in veterinary medicine, the NextVet Internship at Banfield Pet Hospital could be a great opportunity for you.
+Banfield Pet Hospital is a veterinary care provider with branches all over the country.
+As a NextVet intern, you'll shadow veterinarians and veterinary technicians, participate in group sessions exploring different aspects of the veterinary industry, and receive guidance from professionals.
 The program is highly competitive, with only around 30 students selected from over 500 applicants.
-This internship not only provides practical experience but also helps you build a network of contacts within the veterinary field.
+This internship can help you build a network of contacts within the veterinary field.

 Location: In-person, remote, or hybrid options available.